 - Next Step of West Michigan

-of our 2016 business economic graduates were working or enrolled in graduate school within six months of graduation.
+of our traditional undergraduate business economic majors were working or enrolled in graduate school within six months of graduation.